PUBPOL 5122

 Public affairs is a field that is heavily shaped by conflict, as well as opportunities for collaboration.
 Learning how to negotiate conflict and collaboration is therefore essential for successful professional practice.
 In this course, you will learn how to improve your negotiations skills through applied tools, best practices, and case studies.
 Students will also have the opportunity to practice their negotiations through live, active negotiation exercises with peers.

-Enrollment Priority REF-FA25 Enrollment limited to: EMPA students.
+Enrollment Information REF-F25 Enrollment limited to: EMPA students.

 Seven Week - Second.